ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_multilingual/README.md

 # Important

- Concerning content, this module is designed for supporting the "Entity translation" module but not the "Content translation" one.
+ Concerning content, this module is designed for supporting the "Entity translation" module but not the "Content translation" module.

 # Installation